john-azzaro/Study-Greensock-Animation-API/README.md

 .fromTo(logo, 2, {opacity: 0, x: 30}, {opacity: 1, x: 0, ease: Power2.easeInOut});
 ```
 Each follows from the other and each animation executes one after the other.
 However, suppose you wanto your logo (at the end),
 to animate at the same time as the second hero animation.
-To do this, you just add a ```-=``` and the amount of seconds the second
+To do this, you just add a ```"-=X"``` where X is the amount of seconds the previous
-hero animation uses.
+element uses.
 So for example, if you want the logo to appear at the same time as the second hero animation, do this:
 ```JavaScript
 tl.fromTo(hero, 1, {height: "0%"}, {height: "80%", ease: Power2.easeInOut })
 .fromTo(hero, 1.2, {width:"100%"}, {width: "80%", ease: Power2.easeInOut})